Nambu Non-equilibrium Thermodynamics: Axiomatic Formulation and Foundation: Demonstration of the Formulation Using a Triangular Reaction System

 To recast this system within the conventional framework of Onsager's non-equilibrium thermodynamics, two assumptions must be introduced.
 The first is the principle of detailed balance.
 Under this assumption, the following relations are required:

 It is important to note that this principle is an assumption deliberately introduced to enforce relaxation toward equilibrium.
 There is no compelling physical reason to impose it in systems that are far from equilibrium.
 Therefore, within the axiomatic structure of Nambu Non-equilibrium Thermodynamics, such an assumption is not adopted as a principle, but rather considered optional depending on the characteristics of the system under study.
+In the present formulation, the detailed balance is assumed only near equilibrium for the Onsager limit.

 \LyXZeroWidthSpace{}

 The second assumption is the linear approximation for the non-equilibrium system, under which quantities such as $A_{1\to2}-A_{(0)1\to2}$ are treated within a linear approximation.